"I thought I was coping with depression" - a case study

 My father had died a few months before and I thought I was coping...evidently I wasn’t.

 I would wake up each day feeling full of dread, like a huge weight pressing down on me.
 I didn’t want to go on and I began thinking of ways in which I might take my own life.
 This scared me because I had a very happy and stable home with a wife and two children who I did not want to leave behind.

 I was unable to concentrate or remember anything at work and every work day was lived in utter terror of being discovered to be incompetent.

 Dealing with depression – the next steps

 I approached my HR representative who suggested that I contact the company health helpline about how I was feeling.
-I was directed to The Priory as my company had a contract with them; I needed a GP referral letter which I was able to get but I found asking for it almost impossible.
+I was directed to Priory as my company had a contract with them; I needed a GP referral letter which I was able to get but I found asking for it almost impossible.

-At the time I was ill enough to warrant inpatient care, however the assessing psychiatrist at The Priory Hospital Altrincham determined that two days a week of day care would suit me better... and it did.
+At the time, I was ill enough to warrant inpatient care, however the assessing psychiatrist at Priory Hospital Altrincham determined that two days a week of day care would suit me better...and it did.
 So I attended a programme of treatment which consisted of several elements.
-Some of these were in groups and others were done on a one to one basis.
+Some of these were in groups and others were done on a one-to-one basis.
 We covered a variety of topics including: